Last Updated on: 25th November 2023, 04:02 pm

-There is a chance that the birds won’t like each other.
-If this happens, they can attack and even kill each other.
-Because of this, it is best to introduce them slowly.
+There’s a chance the two parrots won’t like each other.
+If this happens, they may bully or attack each other.
+For this reason, introduce two parrots to each other slowly.

-Parrots are stubborn.
-If two parrots don’t like each other, little can be done to make them grow closer.
-Aggressive conflict among parrots can seldom be resolved.
-The newer parrot usually has to be sent away and replaced with a parrot the older one might like better.
+Parrots are stubborn birds.
+If 2 parrots don’t like each other, little can be done to make them get along.
+The new parrot must be rehomed and replaced with a suitable companion.

 Growing To Dislike You

-In contrast, the parrots can grow to love each other a little too much.
-When parrots share a deep bond, there is always a chance that their bond replaces the one that exists with you.
+Parrots can grow to like each other too much.
+When parrots share a deep bond, there’s always the chance that their bond replaces the one that exists with you.

 That’s another reason to introduce parrots to each other slowly.
-It gives them both time to bond with you before they can bond with each other.
+It gives them time to bond with you before bonding with each other.
 Bonded parrots may:

 - Scream if you separate them, even just a few feet apart.

-A parrot’s personality can change significantly once bonded to another parrot.
-Make sure that’s a risk you’re willing to take if you get a companion.
+A parrot’s personality can change once bonded with another parrot.

 Can Two Parrots Live in the Same Cage?

-Parrots can also get tired of their roommate and want some alone time.
-If the cage isn’t big enough, the parrot won’t get the space it needs.
-Instead, it will feel trapped and stressed.
+Parrots can grow tired of their cage mates and want some alone time.
+If the cage isn’t big enough, the parrot won’t get the space and freedom it needs.